 Frequently Asked Questions

-Questions about your flight
+About your flight

 If you have a large group or would like to fly on a weekend it’s recommended you book two weeks in advance.
 If you have predetermined dates then let us know as soon as you can so we can ensure you secure your spot and don’t miss out.